 The development of polio and diphtheria vaccines, insulin for diabetes, and kidney transplants are all examples of medical advances that depended on animal research.
 This sort of research will be needed for the new medicines and other treatments of the future.
 There are many diseases that we cannot yet cure, such as multiple sclerosis and certain cancers, as well as new diseases like AIDS; and in many cases animal research is playing an important part in the search for cures.

-As this is a relatively large area of research and testing, accounting for 49% of animal procedures in 2014, it is useful to split it into three main areas.
+As this is a relatively large area of research and testing it is useful to split it into three main areas.
 Animals are vital in all three.

 - basic research to find new vaccines and treatments